hermesthecat/argononed/README.md

 The default values are the same as the OEM at 55℃ the fan will start at 10%, at 60℃ the speed will increase to 55% and finally after 65℃ the fan will spin at 100%.
 The default hysteresis is 3℃

-## Why make this?

-Simply put I didn't like the OEM software.
-It works sure but it uses Python and needs to install a bunch of dependencies.
-This makes it's foot print on your system much bigger than it needs to be.
-My daemon runs with minimal requirements, all of them are included in this Repo.

 ## OS Support

 The installer now requires you to run ```./configure``` before you run make.
 This will set up the installer so that it should be able to install on multiple OS's.
-The current list of supported OS's are

-* Raspberry Pi OS 32bit or 64bit
-* RetroPi
-* Gentoo
-* Manjaro-arm
-* Arch Linux arm (ARMv7 installation ONLY)
-* Ubuntu
-* Lakka *\**
-* LibreElec *\**

-If your OS isn't on this list it means that the installer isn't setup for your OS and it *may* or *may not* be able to install on your system.

-*\** *Support for this OS is with the self extracting package system.
-SEE BELOW*
+There current is no official supported this is an experimental build

+Please NOTE that since this uses PWM and not an argon fan controller that you must enable PWM manually.

+Add ` dtoverlay=pwm,pin=18,func=2 ` to your config.txt

 ## Logging Options